nathanaday/cs-study-time/README.md

 ### Running locally

 This app is designed to run locally!
-All user stats and question banks are stored in `backend/study.db`.

 After cloning the repo: